killercoda/scenario-examples/mv_indexes_lab_2/step1.md

 You’ll see that eventually, all the nodes have UN for status.
 U means up, and N means normal.
 If you get a message "nodetool: Unable to connect to ScyllaDB API server: java.net.ConnectException: Connection refused (Connection refused)", it means you have to wait a bit more for the node to be up and responding.

-Open 3 terminals (#1 for the base table, #2 for global index, #3 for local index

-Switch to terminal #1, run the CQL Shell, and create a Keyspace:
+Run the CQL Shell, and create a Keyspace:

 `docker exec -ti scylla-si /bin/bash`{{execute}}